The Chapel of Resurrection

 Parking

-Parking spaces are available on Kapellslingan at the intersection with Sju Brunnars väg.
-The parking is free of charge but limited to maximum 4 hours.
-There are also parking spaces reserved for the disabled.
+Parking spaces are available on Kapellslingan at the intersection with Sju Brunnars Väg.
+Parking is free of charge but limited to a maximum of 4 hours.
+There are also parking spaces reserved for individuals with disabilities.

 Updated